j0fiN/pcmd/docs/design.md

 # Design and Inspiration
-What inspired **pcmd** ?
-What is it's backbone ?
-And how they helped to make the package better ?
+What inspired pcmd?
+What is its backbone?
+And how they helped to make the package better?

 ## Backbone
 ### <a href="https://typer.tiangolo.com/" class="link" target="_blank">Typer</a>